Towards Robust Blind Face Restoration with Codebook Lookup Transformer: Experiments

 \subsection{Comparisons with State-of-the-Art Methods}

-We compare the proposed CodeFormer with state-of-the-art methods, including PULSE~\cite{menon2020pulse}, DFDNet~\cite{li2020blind}, PSFRGAN~\cite{chen2021progressive}, GLEAN~\cite{chan2021glean}, GFP-GAN~\cite{wang2021towards}, and GPEN~\cite{yang2021gan}.
+We compare the proposed CodeFormer with state-of-the-art methods, including PULSE~\cite{menon2020pulse}, DFDNet~\cite{li2020blind}, PSFRGAN~\cite{chen2021progressive}, GLEAN~\cite{chan2022glean}, GFP-GAN~\cite{wang2021towards}, and GPEN~\cite{yang2021gan}.
 We conduct extensive comparisons on both synthetic and real-world datasets.

 {\bf Evaluation on Synthetic Dataset.} We first show the quantitative comparison on the \text{CelebA-Test} in Table~\ref{tab:celeba_blind}.
-In terms of the image quality metrics LPIPS, FID, and NIQE, our CodeFormer achieves the best scores than existing methods.
+In terms of the image quality metrics LPIPS, FID, and MUSIQ, our CodeFormer achieves the best scores than existing methods.
 Besides, it also faithfully preserves the identity, reflected by the highest IDS score and PSNR.
 Additionally, we present the qualitative comparison in Fig.~\ref{fig:celeb_compare}.
-The compared methods fail to produce pleasant restoration results, e.g., DFDNet~\cite{li2020blind}, PSFRGAN~\cite{chen2021progressive}, GFP-GAN~\cite{wang2021towards}, and GPEN~\cite{yang2021gan} introduce obvious artifacts and GLEAN~\cite{chan2021glean} produces over-smoothed results that lack facial details.
+The compared methods fail to produce pleasant restoration results, e.g., DFDNet~\cite{li2020blind}, PSFRGAN~\cite{chen2021progressive}, GFP-GAN~\cite{wang2021towards}, and GPEN~\cite{yang2021gan} introduce obvious artifacts and GLEAN~\cite{chan2022glean} produces over-smoothed results that lack facial details.
 Moreover, all compared methods are unable to preserve the identity.
-Thanks to the expressive codebook prior and global modeling, CodeFormer not only produces high-quality faces but also preserves the identity well, even when inputs are highly degraded.

-{\bf Evaluation on Real-world Datasets.} As presented in Table~\ref{tab:real_test}, our CodeFormer achieves comparable perceptual quality of FID score with the compared methods on the real-world testing datasets with mild and medium degradation, and the best score on the testing dataset with heavy degradation.
-Although PULSE \cite{menon2020pulse} also obtains good perceptual NIQE score, it cannot preserve the identity of input images, as the identity score of IDS and visual results respectively suggested in Table~\ref{tab:celeba_blind} and Fig.~\ref{fig:real_compare}.
+Thanks to the expressive codebook prior and global modeling, CodeFormer not only produces high-quality faces but also preserves the identity well, even when inputs are highly degraded. {\bf Evaluation on Real-world Datasets.} As presented in Table~\ref{tab:real_test}, our CodeFormer achieves comparable perceptual quality of FID score with the compared methods on the real-world testing datasets with mild and medium degradation, and the best score on the testing dataset with heavy degradation.
+Although PULSE \cite{menon2020pulse} also obtains good perceptual MUSIQ score, it cannot preserve the identity of input images, as the identity score of IDS and visual results respectively suggested in Table~\ref{tab:celeba_blind} and Fig.~\ref{fig:real_compare}.
 From the visual comparisons in Fig.~\ref{fig:real_compare}, it is observed that our method shows exceptional robustness to the real heavy degradation and produces most visually pleasing results.
 Notably, CodeFormer successfully preserves the identity and produces natural results with rich details.